Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

  * **elements** -- An array of elements contained in the chart (see above)
  * **scales** -- If defined, gives the coordinate scales as a structure `{x, y}`.
 These are standard d3 scales, configured by Brunel.
- * **zoom(params, time)** -- A function that, if called with no parameters, will return an object `{ dx, dy, s }` giving a 3 item array with x and y offsets, and the zoom scale.
-The same object can be passed in as the first argument to set the pan-zoom.
-The time is an optional parameter determining the speed at which the zoom is animated (zero means instant).
+ * **zoom(params, time)** -- A function that, if called with no parameters, will return the zoom transform for the chart.
+It can be passe the same type of object to set the current transform, with an optional time parameter which indicates the time in milliseconds the zoom should be animated.
+The zoom trasnform is a `d3.zoomTransform` code> described in https://github.com/d3/d3-zoom/blob/master/README.md#zoomTransform.
+It has methods like `scale` and `translate` that craete new modified transforms.
+For example, to reset the zoom on the first chart and then scale by a factor of two, use this: `vis.charts[0].zoom(d3.zoomIdentity.scale(2))`

 ### Examples of Use